000Sushant/hacking_windows7_using_metasploit/README.md

 - NOPS – no operation, use to ensure that if using multiple payloads, it is of same size.
 It ensures the proper execution of the instructions.

 ## How to Get Started?

+### Metasploit framework could be accessed through

+ - Msfconsole
+ - Armitage

+**\#Note:** In case you are using any pen-testing OS like [Kali Linux](https://www.kali.org/) or [Parrot Security](https://www.parrotsec.org/), Metasploit  framework comes pre-installed with Msfconsole in them.